 The VkModifiedAttachment destructor destroys only the VkModifiedAttachment object.
 If you have a widget attached to the object, it is unaffected by the VkModifiedAttachment destructor.

-Attaching and Detaching the Modified Text Attachment to and from a Widget void attach(Widget w)
+Attaching and Detaching the Modified Text Attachment to and from a Widget

 Once you have created a VkModifiedAttachment object, use the VkModifiedAttachment::attach() function to attach it to an existing widget: